 Reisterstown in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 27.855′ N, 76° 49.757′ W. Marker is in Reisterstown, Maryland, in Baltimore County.
-Marker is at the intersection of Cockey’s Mill Road and Reisterstown Road (Maryland Route 140), on the left when traveling east on Cockey’s Mill Road.
+39° 27.847′ N, 76° 49.847′ W. Marker is in Reisterstown, Maryland, in Baltimore County.
+Marker is at the intersection of Cockey’s Mill Road and Reisterstown Road (Route 140), on the left on Cockey’s Mill Road.
 Touch for map.
 Marker is in this post office area: Reisterstown MD 21136, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 13, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 4,284 times since then and 3 times this year.
-Last updated on April 18, 2008, by Richard E. Miller of Oxon Hill, Maryland.
+It was originally submitted on August 13, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 2,981 times since then and 280 times this year.
 Photos: 1. submitted on August 13, 2007, by Bill Pfingsten of Bel Air, Maryland.
-2, 3, 4, 5. submitted on May 13, 2013, by Don Morfe of Baltimore, Maryland.
-6. submitted on April 16, 2008, by Richard E. Miller of Oxon Hill, Maryland.
-7. submitted on June 18, 2008, by Richard E. Miller of Oxon Hill, Maryland. • Kevin W. was the editor who published this page.
+2, 3, 4. submitted on May 13, 2013, by Don Morfe of Baltimore, Maryland. • J. J. Prats was the editor who published this page.